wp-plugins/gantry/readme.txt

 * Changelog Creation

 == Upgrade Notice ==

+= 1.21 =
+This release fixes the bugfix script which could cause the sites to break.
+If after updating to 1.20 your site broke - please revert your database to the backup from before 1.20.
+If you already recreated the widgets you can skip this step, as the newly created widgets will already have proper data.

 = 1.20 =
 This version includes several important fixes and it is highly recommended for everyone to update.